 In the end, the type of project, size of the project, the skill level of the user, and intended look of the finished product will all factor into what chalk paint on our list is the best chalk paint for you.
 If you are looking for a shabby chic distressed look, you are probably better off going with a thicker paint will more easily sand off without quickly wearing thin.

-In this instance, we highly recommend the Annie Sloan.
+In this instance, we highly recommend the Renaissance Furniture Paint.
 This is by far one of the thickest paints on our list and performs better than all the others we reviewed.
 It is so thick it does not need to be primed and can provide 150 sq. ft. of coverage.
 This means that rubbing it off will provide an excellent layering look for the shabby chic distressed look.
 That said, you will want to apply a protective wax to the final product as this thicker paint is oddly not the most durable.

 Of course, if you want a solid chalk paint that is a bit less expensive, then the Rust-Oleum is an excellent choice.
 While it does have a slightly higher VOC content than many of the other chalk paints we reviewed and its consistency is a tad thin, it is still surprisingly durable and provides a similar 150 sq. ft. coverage.
 On top of that, this is the only chalk paint that we found which can be applied using a spray can.